Lopezm0908/SMS-filtering/README.md

 ## Why?
-	Spam is a pervasive threat to our productivity and safety when using mobile devices, we at Inbox Guardian find the current integrated spam filters in most messaging applications to be inaddequate to block the constant barrage of ever evolving spam messages.
+	Spam is a pervasive threat to our productivity and safety when using mobile devices, we at Inbox Guardian find the current integrated spam filters in most messaging applications to be inadequate to block the constant barrage of ever evolving spam messages.
 This is why we designed the Inbox Guardian, a robust and comprehensive protective measure using the latest artificial intelligence to block spam with a tested 90% accuracy rate.